What is AuDHD Executive Dysfunction? It’s Not Laziness

 Body Doubling & Virtual Coworkers

 Body doubling is the simple act of having another person present, either physically or virtually, while you complete a task.
-Their quiet presence provides external accountability and a subtle sense of co-regulation that can calm your nervous system enough to get started.
-You don’t need them to help; their presence alone is the catalyst.
-Virtual co-working platforms or even a friend on a video call can be incredibly effective.
+Their quiet presence provides external accountability and a subtle sense of co-regulation.

 ‘Good Enough’ vs. Perfect: The 70% Rule

-To combat the perfectionism-procrastination cycle, give yourself permission to do a “bad job.”
-The goal is to lower the barrier to entry so that starting feels less daunting.
-The 70% Rule is a great tool for this: aim to complete the task to a 70% “good enough” standard.
+The 70% Rule works like this: aim to complete the task to a 70% “good enough” standard.
 More often than not, your 70% is someone else’s 100%.
 This shifts the focus from achieving a perfect outcome to simply getting it done.

 Summary: Regulating Your Nervous System

-Ultimately, navigating AuDHD executive dysfunction is an exercise in nervous system regulation.
-The feeling of being “stuck” is a sign that your system is overwhelmed and in a state of threat.
-The strategies that work are not about discipline; they are about creating a sense of safety.
+Navigating AuDHD executive dysfunction is ultimately an exercise in nervous system regulation.
+The feeling of being “stuck” signals that your system is overwhelmed and in a state of threat.

-Whether it’s the gentle accountability of a body double, the permission to be imperfect, or recognizing the early signs of autistic burnout versus depression, each tool helps bring your nervous system back to a place where action feels possible.
+The strategies that work are not about discipline.
+They are about creating a sense of safety.
+Whether it is the gentle accountability of a body double, the permission to be imperfect, or recognizing the early signs of autistic burnout versus depression, each tool helps bring your nervous system back to a place where action feels possible.

 This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have concerns about autism, ADHD, or any other health condition, please consult a qualified healthcare provider.